-Regarding identification:
+Regarding TOE identification:

-Depending on the blocking configuration, a TOE can have different sizes of the available NVM.
-In the field, the IC Embedded Software Developer can identify a product in question using the Generic Chip Identification Mode (GCIM), which is described in [AGD_PRM] sec.
-8.4.
-This information can also be read out using the IFX mailbox area (see [AGD_PRM] sec.
-8.9 / 8.10).
+Depending on the blocking configuration, a TOE can have different sizes of the available NVM, and the MISE can be available or not available.
+In the field, the IC Embedded Software Developer can identify a product in question using the Generic Chip Identification Mode (GCIM), which is described in [13] (or [AGD_PRM]) section 8.4.
+This information can also be read out using the IFX mailbox area (see [13] or [AGD_PRM] sections 8.9 and 8.10).
 Thereby, the exact and distinct identification of any product with its exact configuration of this TOE is given.